Supreme Court agrees to review ObamaCare challenge over funding mechanism

 The U.S. Supreme Court announced Monday that it will review a challenge to the Affordable Care Act's constitutionality after a group of states led by Texas claimed that there is no longer a legal justification for it.

-The law, commonly known as ObamaCare, was first upheld by the Supreme Court under the justification that by tying the individual mandate to a financial penalty it fell under Congress' taxation power.
+The law, commonly known as ObamaCare, was first upheld by the Supreme Court under the justification that by tying the individual mandate -- the requirement to buy health insurance -- to a financial penalty it fell under Congress' taxation power.
 When President Trump eliminated the penalty, Republican-led states claimed there was no longer a legal basis for the mandate.

 OBAMACARE UNDER FIRE: LAWSUIT, TAX REPEALS AND 'MEDICARE-FOR-ALL' PUSH LEAVE ACA FATE UNCLEAR